mdaffin/embedded-examples/teensy-3-c/README.md

 # C on the teensy 3.1

-This is an example of writing pure c on the teensy 3.1.
+An example of writing pure c on the teensy 3.1.

 ## Prerequisites
 You will need the C compiler, linker and objcopy from the arm-none-eabi toolkit: